vikkastiwari/exploring-react/vtr/NOTES.md

 - Youtube Videos

 ### P0 TASKS
+- google not able to index pages due to 404 error
 - seo optimization
 - Look into how indexing can be done - how we can increase foot fall